 Dates stuffed with tahini

-Dates stuffed with tahini are also a great pre-run or pre-workout snack (or a “how is it only 3:00 snack”).
-And I find the combo really easy to stomach before and after workouts, which is key.
+Dates stuffed with tahini are also a great pre-run or pre-workout snack.
+I find the combo really easy to stomach before and after workouts, which is key.
 They’re also perfect for an afternoon treat that won’t spike your blood sugar and leave you crashing shortly afterwards!
 (These sweet & salty energy balls are another favorite of mine!!)

 Tahini (at least the Trader Joe’s brand) is pretty runny, so I suggest keeping it in the fridge.
-And if you make these in advance and want to take them with you in the car or on a run, wrap them individually in plastic wrap and keep them frozen until you’re ready to take them with you.
+And if you make these in advance or want to take them with you in the car or on a run, wrap them individually in plastic wrap and keep them frozen until you’re ready to take them with you.
 That will help prevent a runny tahini mess.

 Hope you love them!
 Click here to pin this recipe for later.